 Log onto LoadRunner Enterprise Administration.
 For details, see Log on to LoadRunner Enterprise Administration.

 In LoadRunner Enterprise Administration, select Management > Users, and click Add User on the Users toolbar.

 Enter the user details in the Create User page.
-For details, see Create a new user.
+For details, see Create or edit a user.

 If you logged onto LoadRunner Enterprise Administration as a Tenant Admin user, select Tenant Admin.

 To assign projects and roles to a user, see Assign projects and roles to a user.